 With their flattened bodies, they can fit into spaces no wider than a credit card.
 In contrast to ants and bees, bed bugs do not build nests, but instead live in groups in hiding places.
 Their initial hiding places are typically in mattresses, box springs, bed frames, and headboards, from which they can easily bite people at night.
 Bed bugs only feed on blood, so their presence in your home is not indicative of contamination.

 >> Looking for a Bed Bug Exterminator in Your Area?
 Call Us Now at <<

-Bed bug bites can look like bites from other insects (e.g. mosquitoes or gnats), skin rashes (e.g. eczema or fungal infections) or even hives.
-Bed bugs can take up residence not only in a bed, but also in cracks and crevices in walls or wood.
-If you have a bed bug infestation, it is best to catch it early before it takes hold or spreads.
-Most people are unaware that they are carrying blind bed bugs with them as they travel from place to place, infecting areas.
+Bed bug bites may resemble those of other insects (such as mosquitoes or gnats), rashes (such as eczema or fungal infections), or even hives.
+In addition to beds, bed bugs can reside in cracks and crevices in walls and wood.
+It is best to catch a bed bug infestation early, before it becomes entrenched or spreads.
+Most individuals are unaware that they carry blind bed bugs with them as they travel and infect new areas.

 In some instances, bed bugs can be found within electrical panels, picture frames, and wallpaper.
 Although bed bugs have traditionally been considered a problem in developing nations, they have recently spread rapidly throughout parts of the United States, Canada, the United Kingdom, and Europe.
 Insomnia, anxiety, and skin problems brought on by vigorous itching of the bites are additional symptoms of bed bug bites.
 Bed bugs are exceedingly difficult to capture, so professional assistance should be sought in the event of an infestation.